 Just as they say, the little details matter and how!
 When drafting an email, make sure there are no silly typos and/or spelling mistakes.
 Make use of the Spell Check feature if required.
 Also, take some time to check the letter case wherever applicable and make sure there is uniformity in font colour, font type and font size.
 Paying attention to details shows sincerity and makes the recipient(s) feel important.

 There are few other email goof-ups to avoid and you can go through them too in order to understand where most people go wrong.
 Make a quick note of the pointers and refer to them when you set off to write your next email.
 If you have any other point you think email writers would find useful, do share with us.

-Up Next on the Email Etiquette Series: Which Points to Focus On When Writing the Perfect Email
+Up Next on the Email Etiquette Series: Which Points to Focus On Writing a Business Email